Leonid Nikolaev: Early life

-Nikolaev was a troubled young Soviet Communist Party member in Leningrad.
+Nikolaev was a young Soviet Communist Party member in Leningrad.
 He was a small, thin man, about 152 cm tall; even as an adult he showed the effects of childhood malnutrition.
 He had difficulty keeping a job, and had been reprimanded by the Party for having refused a job that was not to his liking.
 Eventually, the Party expelled him as a member.
 Unemployed, he soon depleted his money, and blamed the Party for his troubles.

 Assassination of Sergei Kirov

 It is unknown whether Nikolaev had prior dealings with the Leningrad branch of the Soviet government, directed by Kirov.
 As Nikolaev's troubles increased, he became steadily more obsessed with the idea of "striking a blow".
 On 15 October 1934, he was arrested by the NKVD, allegedly for loitering around the Smolny Institute, where Kirov had his offices.
 The Smolny guards discovered a loaded 7.62 mm Nagant M1895 revolver in Nikolaev's briefcase.
 Some Soviet sources argued later that Nikolaev had a permit to carry a loaded handgun.
 After Nikolaev's visit, the NKVD failed to augment Kirov's security.
 Instead, it withdrew all police protection for Kirov with the exception of a police escort to Smolny and a guarded security post at the entrance to his offices.

 On the afternoon of 1 December 1934, Nikolaev paid a final visit to the Smolny Institute offices.
 With Stalin's alleged approval, the NKVD had previously withdrawn the remaining guards manning the security desk at Smolny.
 Unopposed, Nikolaev went to the third floor, where he shot Kirov in the back of the neck with his Nagant revolver.
 Author and former Soviet official Alexander Barmine states, "the negligence of the NKVD in protecting such a high party official was without precedent in the Soviet Union".

 According to later press accounts and party communiques, which were never substantiated, Nikolaev was apprehended with the aid of an electrician, Platanov, who was working in the area.
-A friend of Kirov's, a middle-aged man named Borisov, also rushed to and helped subdue Nikolaev, who was said to have collapsed and had to be carried away.
+Kirov's bodyguard, M.V.
+Borisov, also rushed to and helped subdue Nikolaev, who was said to have collapsed and had to be carried away.